 PDFs and other documents published before 23rd September 2018 are exempt from meeting the accessibility regulations if they are not essential to providing our services.
 We will work to make sure that any new key documents meet accessibility standards.

 Committee Management System

-The current system is a legacy system with.
-We aim to replace this system with an accessible alternative, initially due to be implemented by September 2020, however Covid-19 pandemic will impact delivery and implementation timescales.
+The current system is a legacy system.
+We aim to replace this system with an accessible alternative, initially due to be implemented by September 2020, however the Covid-19 pandemic has impacted delivery and implementation timescales.

 Third Party Software

 Some of our services are built and hosted through third party software and 'skinned' to look like our website to help customers to understand that the third party is still delivering a Council service.
 This fails WCAG 2.1 success criterion 1.3.1 (information and relationships).